webpack/webpack.js.org/CONTRIBUTING.md

 ```
 hotfix/<the-fix>
 ```
-So, for example, if you are fixing base hrefs for navigation in the footer to use the top level path, your branch could have the name:
+So, for example, if you are fixing spelling on the api configuration page for an option, your branch could have the name:
 ```
-hotfix/fix-base-path-in-footer-links
+hotfix/fix-option-property-spelling-on-api-configuration
 ```

 ## Submitting Changes